MicrosoftDocs/azure-docs/articles/search/search-what-is-azure-search.experimental.md

 |[Free](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F) | A shared service that can be provisioned quickly and used for small workloads, typical for learning and evaluation scenarios. |
 |[Billable](search-sku-tier.md) | A dedicated service at graduated levels of capacity, from Basic to Standard High Density; accommodating a wide range of deployment configurations at different pricing tiers.|

-Azure Search runs in the cloud as a managed service from Microsoft, and can be integrated with custom code on any application platform.
+Azure Search runs in the cloud as a managed service from Microsoft.
+It can be integrated with custom code on any application platform.
 Your fully managed service and private content is globally available, programmable, scalable, and recoverable.

 Dedicated services run 24-7 at scale with [99.9% service level agreements](https://azure.microsoft.com/support/legal/sla/search/v1_0/) backed by Microsoft Azure.